 However, the proverbial tide is turning, rising global temperatures are already causing the ice to melt earlier in the summer.
 It is projected that by 2030 to 2050, the ice will melt to such an extent that even the transpolar route through the center of the Arctic Ocean will be a viable option.
 No more icebreakers or tight coordination with the coast guard will be needed.
 This will be the biggest maritime shortcut in the world, drastically reducing fuel costs and travel times.

 Cashing the melting ice of the Arctic

-The melting Glaciers possess a natural beauty which the tourism industry leverages to great effect.
+The melting Glaciers possess a natural beauty that the tourism industry leverages to great effect.
 The allure of seeing a dying world that may not be present for long attracts tourists in droves.
 In 2018, 100,000 companies offered iceberg cruises from Greenland alone.

 The geopolitical scenario in the Arctic

-This progress and the opening of new ports, however, is displacing the indigenous people both in northern Russia and in Alaska which mostly rely on hunting and gathering to survive.
-With the rise in global temperature islands such as the Maldives get a little bit more submerged every year.
-The ice caps are melting fast and the delicate ecosystem in the Arctic cannot keep up.
-The effects are undeniable and the exploitation of the Arctic is just beginning.
+This progress and the opening of new ports, however, is displacing the indigenous people both in northern Russia and in Alaska, which mostly rely on hunting and gathering to survive.
+With the rise in global temperature, islands such as the Maldives get a little bit more submerged every year.
+The ice caps are melting fast, and the delicate ecosystem in the Arctic cannot keep up.
+The effects are undeniable, and the exploitation of the Arctic is just beginning.